Home > Management > Project management > Is agility possible with outsourcing?

 With this growth in outsourcing, IT project managers have been replaced by young people from business schools to manage contracts.
 This purely contractual approach meant that companies no longer needed IT skills.
 Or so they thought.
 In order to secure their purchases of services, they opted en masse for fixed-price contracts.

-This contractual logic also created pressure on prices.
-In response, in order to maintain their margins, service providers recruited junior profiles and turned to offshore outsourcing.
+This contractual logic has also led to pressure on tariffs.
+In response, in order to maintain their margins, service providers have recruited junior profiles and turned to offshore outsourcing.
 As a result of this price war, skills have been pushed down, on both the customer and supplier sides.

 Conclusion